 Before filing a certificate application to build a major utility facility, the Applicant is required to hold a public informational meeting.
 The purpose of this meeting is for company representatives to inform stakeholders about plans to file an application with the OPSB.
 The meeting also serves as an opportunity to gather public input and hear the public’s concerns, which the company considers in developing its application.

 Once the company submits its application for the new facility, the OPSB staff scrutinizes the plan, makes a formal request for comments from other agencies and parties, and then makes a recommendation to the full Board.
 After the OPSB staff makes its recommendation, formal public hearings are held.
 These hearings enable citizens, interest groups and governmental entities to present testimony.

 Once a case has been officially filed with the Board, Board members are, by law, precluded from discussing the substance of the case with any party until the Board issues its decision.
 Interested persons are encouraged to submit written comments to the Docketing Division, 180 E. Broad Street, 11th floor, Columbus, OH 43215, and to attend the scheduled public hearing.
 Submissions should include the case number.

-The purpose of the local public hearing is to gather sworn statements concerning the application from members of the affected public who are not actual parties to the case.
+The purpose of the local public hearing is to gather sworn statements concerning the application from members of the public.
 This hearing provides the Board with information about the reaction of the local community to the proposed application and becomes part of the official record that the Board considers before making its decision.
 A court reporter is present at each local hearing to transcribe all of the sworn statements.